3pillarlabs/hailstorm-sdk/hailstorm-gem/README.md

 ```

 ## Integration tests
 This requires an AWS account and a little more setup.
+Ensure your AWS account has a VPC with a public subnet.

 ### AWS tests